 Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary) - Meals including special diets
+• Semi-private room (or a private room if medically necessary)

-For each Medicare-covered inpatient hospital admission/stay: \$350 copay per day for days 1-5 starting the day you are admitted. \$0 copay for additional hospital days.
+For each Medicare-covered inpatient hospital admission/stay: \$250 copay per day for days 1-5 starting the day you are admitted. \$0 copay for additional hospital days.